jackyzha0/quartz/content/notes/head-mounted-display.md

 tags: XR, HCI, hardware
 ---

-A screen placed near the users eye typically used for [[Extended Reality|XR]] applications
+A screen placed near the users eye typically used for [[extended-reality|XR]] applications

 Two main types: [[video-see-through|VST]] and [[optical-see-through|OST]]